-On the first day, we will meet a little later...around 9:30-10:00, since some painters are coming in on the morning ferry.
+On the first day, we will meet a little later...(around 9:30), since some painters are coming in on the morning ferry.
 (I usually start a demos around 9:00 am).
-We will meet at the Monhegan House.
-I will be out on the porch.
+We will meet at the Zimmie's, where we are staying... a little past the Lupine gallery, on the Right, right befor The Pierce Cottages (part of the Island Inn).
+I will be out front.
 We will walk to Fish Beach, Swim Beach, or someplace else nearby for my demonstration.

 Art Supplies: The Lupine Gallery has some art supplies, like mineral spirits, a small selection of canvas boards, a few tubes of pain, and brushes, but it's best to bring your own, since you never be sure what they have, and it's more expensive.

 I bring: one tube of every color on my palette (not always a new tube), plus a large tube of white (Utrecht White or Utrecht Flake White) along with a tube of Underpainting White or Alkyd White.
 I sometimes use a combination of regular white & under painting white as my white. it gives the white a nice consistency and white is the slowest paint to dry.
 You don't have to bring all my colors.
 One color I use a lot is the Phthalo Green Yellow Shade (sometimes called Phthalo Emerald) Gamblin, WN, and Rembrandt all make this color.

 I carry enough panels for at least 2 paintings a day, sizes 6x8 to 12x16.
 Bring whatever sizes you'd like to use on location.
 It can be all one size.
 Most of your paintings will be dry enough to carry back, except for the last few days.
 For those, I use panel carriers.
 I also take Winsor Newton Liquin to speed the drying time.